 The Wasiyyah in Islamic Charitable Planning

 Now let’s talk about charity in your estate plan, such as in your Islamic Living Trust.
 There are just a couple of ways to give to charity from your estate after you pass away.
 The first is a debt, like a debt of zakat.
 The second is the wasiyyah.
 The indebtedness of unpaid zakat is obvious.
+There is however no way for your successors to know that you have such indebtedness unless it was in your Islamic Estate Plan.
 The wasiyyah is a Muslim’s ability to give up to ⅓ of his or her estate to a useful purpose, which can go to individuals or institutions, usually charities.

 The wasiyyah is a substantial subject in its own right.
 I’ve written a separate guide to the wasiyyah, in addition to a discussion of it in the Islamic estate planning book.
 Please take a look at those resources if you would like to know more.

 Charitable Remainder Trusts in concept in simple but it can get complex (and rewarding) quickly.
 There is a massive variety when it comes towhat it can accomplish For families, particularly those with high net worths.
 It may also be a great tool in the right circumstances for people with modest net worths but are looking to sell a capital asset, like common stock or commercial building.
 In many respects, charitable remainder trusts are not actual estate planning, Though it is generally an estate planning attorney who advises on and drafts these trusts.
 It is, however, a form of financial planning.
 It is a way to accomplish financial goals, including giving and charity, while making the families who engage in these transactions, wealthier.
 That is, of course, if you are doing this right.

 The tax benefits of charitable remainder trusts are quite compelling.
 There is a clear policy to encourage the creation of these trusts.
 The government will give those who create charitable remainder trusts four distinct benefits: